Posted: October 1, 2011, 5 a.m. EDT

 11. Why does my ferret wrestle another ferret?

-Another way a ferret might claim dominance is to bite another ferret on its neck or abdomen to get a good grip, and shake it over and over.
-“This is usually done by dominant ferrets that are very territorial,” said Donna Spirito, co-founder of the Educated Ferret, a shelter and educational association in South Hadley, Massachusetts.
-She adds that occasionally a ferret that is new to a home may bite and shake the other ferret residents, to try to “prove himself” to them.
+Another way a ferret might claim dominance is to bite another ferret on his neck or abdomen to get a good grip, and shake him over and over.
+"This is usually done by dominant ferrets that are very territorial,” said Donna Spirito, co-founder of the Educated Ferret, a shelter and educational association in South Hadley, Massachusetts.
+She adds that occasionally a ferret that is new to a home may bite and shake the other ferret residents, to try to "prove himself” to them.

 13. Why does my ferret dance for joy?